- Overview

 Schedule an appointment

-Prior to being accepted, please visit the UAS7 website for details about how to apply.
-Please read the application instructions and application deadlines.
+Prior to being accepted, please visit the UAS7 website and read the application instructions and application deadlines.

 Minimum Requirements: